 Video Feed

-The visual content being broadcast live—can be from a camera, screen share, or other video source.
+The visual content can be broadcast live from a camera, screen share, or other video source.

 VST Plugins (Virtual Studio Technology)

-Audio processing plugins that enhance microphone or music quality during a live stream—used in OBS, vMix, and DAWs.
+OBS, vMix, and DAWs use audio processing plugins to enhance microphone or music quality during a live stream.

 Viewer Cap (Platform Limit)